 Then, many welcome and apparently obtain the coming leader's covering and protection, as it were in a remarriage.
 In so doing their divorce from Christ becomes irrevocable.
 And the time line recommences

 Note, to balance this Persian history (that is in accordance with scripture) with commonly accepted Greek dates, about 80 years (or in the case of the Battle of Marathon 60 years) need to come off from each Greek year published in Wikipedia and elsewhere.
-This is due to discrepancies in the Greek history that was recorded by Herodotus for political purposes.
+This is due to discrepancies for political purposes in the Greek history that was recorded by Herodotus.
 Further information about this below.

 Based on Daniel 11 and Daniel 12 and Josephus Book XI